mrwatson-de/fmAutoMate/README.md

   End Loop
   Set Field [ _fmAutoMate::_gResult ; $r ]
   ```
+  - Take a look at the [original twitter footage](https://twitter.com/mrwatson_de/status/1495553400347533313) of this function
 - Save/load/insert code snippets
 - Generate code automatically
   - by 'multiplying' steps by the values on the clipboard (seeing is believing!)